klimaleksus/stable-diffusion-webui-disable-inpainting-overlay/README.md

 # disable-inpainting-overlay

-This is WIP Extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for having more control over inpainting.
+This is Extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for having more control over inpainting.

 ## Installation:
 Copy the link to this repository into `Extension index URL` in WebUI Extensions tab: